 Millet is a whole grain that can be used in any dish that calls for quinoa or rice, as it takes on a similar taste and texture.
 It’s very inexpensive and often used as birdseed, but it’s perfectly good human food.
 It even makes a nice alternative to oatmeal as a cereal grain.
 It’s relatively high in protein and also boasts some iron, zinc, and folic acid.
 It has a slightly nutty flavour.

-- Use 1.5 cups of water per cup of millet.
+- Use 1.5 cups of water per cup of millet grain (1:1.5 ratio).
 You don’t want it to be undercooked, and this grain is a bit more delicate than others.

 - You begin with a 1:2 water ratio.
 For each cup of dry farro grain, use 2 cups of water.

-- Set to manual high pressure for 10 minutes.
-Let the pressure release naturally for five minutes before performing a quick release.
+- Set to manual HIGH pressure for 10 minutes.
+Let the pressure release naturally for five to ten minutes before performing a quick release.

 Who doesn’t love corn on the cob?
 Fresh corn is abundant during the summer months.
 Contrary to somewhat popular belief, corn is not a vegetable.
 In fact, it’s a grain… and one tasty grain, especially with butter.
 Corn is a gluten-free grain with much versatility in the products you can make of it.
 Fresh off the cob is one of the best ways to eat it, and I doubt you need convincing.